mongodb/specifications/source/client-side-encryption/tests/README.rst

       class RangeOpts {
          min: {"$numberLong": "0" } ,
          max: {"$numberLong": "200" },
-         sparsity: 1
+         sparsity: 1,
       }

 Case 1: can decrypt a payload
 `````````````````````````````
 Use ``clientEncryption.encrypt()`` to encrypt the value 6.
-Ensure the encoded BSON type matches the type of the encrypted field.
-For example, if the encrypted field is ``encryptedLong`` encrypt the 64-bit BSON long value 6, not the 32-bit BSON int value 6.
+Ensure the type matches that of the encrypted field.
+For example, if the encrypted field is ``encryptedLong`` encrypt a BSON int64 type, not a BSON int32 type.

-Store the result in ``insertPayload``.

-Encrypt with the matching ``RangeOpts`` listed in `Test Setup: RangeOpts`_ and these ``EncryptOpts``:
+Encrypt using the following ``EncryptOpts``:

 .. code:: typescript

    class EncryptOpts {
-      keyId : <key1ID>
+      keyId : <key1ID>,
       algorithm: "RangePreview",
-      contentionFactor: 0
+      contentionFactor: 0,
+      rangeOpts: <RangeOpts for Type>,
    }

+Store the result in ``insertPayload``.

 Use ``clientEncryption`` to decrypt ``insertPayload``.
-Assert the returned value equals 6.
+Assert the returned value equals 6 and has the expected type.

 .. note::

    The type returned by ``clientEncryption.decrypt()`` may differ from the input type to ``clientEncryption.encrypt()`` depending on how the driver unmarshals BSON numerics to language native types.
-   Example: a driver may unmarshal a BSON long to a numeric type that does not distinguish between int64 and int32.
+   Example: a driver may unmarshal a BSON int64 to a numeric type that does not distinguish between int64 and int32.

 Case 2: can find encrypted range and return the maximum
 ```````````````````````````````````````````````````````